 Negligence generally comes down to whether the doctor deviated from the standard of care in evaluating the patient and arriving at a diagnosis.
 Medical malpractice cases involving an error in diagnosis is based on a standard set by comparing how another doctor in a similar medical specialty, under similar circumstances should have diagnosed the patient.
 In other words, in order to prove medical negligence, the patient must be able to show that the doctor failed to provide treatment with a level of skill and competency comparable to other professionals in the same or similar medical field.

 To show negligence in a case of misdiagnosis or missed diagnosis, it is critical to understand the methodology the doctor employed in arriving at or failing to arrive at a diagnosis.
 Doctors use the differential diagnosis method to determine the condition of a patient.
-The doctor will take the patient’s history, including the patient’s complaints and symptoms, as well as
+The doctor will take the patient’s history, including the patient’s complaints and symptoms, as well as a medical history.
+Based on that information, the doctor should perform a directed physical examination, which should lead the doctor to a list of all possible causes, ranked in order of which is most likely the case.
+The doctor will then perform appropriate tests and further evaluations to narrow down that list.
+The follow-up may include:

 - Asking more questions about symptoms